Lyuji282/VRChat-Avatars-3.0/README.md

 <details>
   <summary>Install notes</summary>

 > This package fixes two problems that break avatar physics in VRChat.
-First, it disables collider components in the local mirror copy of your avatar to fix rigidbody collisions.
+First, it fixes a collision bug by enabling collider components only outside of the mirror.
 Second, it uses an animated world constraint to prevent incorrect movement over the network with rigidbodies in world space.
 Unity physics is complex and making things work as you intend beyond these fixes is your responsibility.
 >
 > Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >
-> Merge the FX controller to your own FX controller using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
+> Merge the FX and Gesture controllers using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
 >
 > The World Physics.prefab should go to the base of your Unity scene, which will give it base Unity scaling.
 >